FogSecurity/aws-data-perimeter-iam/README.md

 ## Ransomware Prevention

 This folder contains references for preventing ransomware.
-These policies will focus on ransomware targeting Amazon S3.
+These controls will focus on ransomware targeting Amazon S3 and KMS.

+See [Ransomware Protection](ransomware_protection.md) for more information and [accompanying blog](https://www.fogsecurity.io/blog/the-complete-guide-to-ransomware-protection-in-s3-and-kms)

 Resources:

 * Resource Control Policies
 * Resource-Based Policies such as Bucket Policies

-* [Use Cases here]
+* Service Control Policies
+* S3 Bucket and Account Settings